klauspost/password/README.md

 Hard to download. `18-in-1` has a lot of `sameword1`; `sameword2`, etc. Mostly ascii passwords.
 Needs to be uncompressed or recompressed.

-**• klauspost password checker dictionary**
+**• klauspost "paranoid passwords" dictionary**

-I am currently working on a password checker dictionary combining the most common dictionaries.
-I will provide download for these when it is finished.
+I have created a dictionary by combining 'Crackstation', 'g0tmi1k' and 'WPA-PSK WORDLIST 3 Final'.
+The passwords are all in lower-case, unicode KD-normalized, unique and sorted.

+[• Download dictionary](http://5.9.40.76/static/dicts/klauspost-paranoid-passwords.gz).
+1123 Million entries, 3.85GB gzipped.

+Note: This dictionary cannot be used for password retrival.
+Released as [CC-by-SA](http://creativecommons.org/licenses/by-sa/3.0/).

 # compatibility